Edo period: Society

-Lower orders divided into two main segments—the peasants—80% of the population—whose high prestige as producers was undercut by their burden as the chief source of taxes.
+The peasants comprised 80% of the population, but their high prestige as producers was undercut by their burden as the chief source of taxes.
 They were illiterate and lived in villages controlled by appointed officials who kept the peace and collected taxes.
 The family was the smallest legal entity, and the maintenance of family status and privileges was of great importance at all levels of society.
 The individual had no separate legal rights.
 The 1711 Gotōke reijō was compiled from over 600 statutes promulgated between 1597 and 1696.

-Outside the four classes were the so-called eta and hinin, those whose professions broke the taboos of Buddhism.
+Outside mainstream society were the so-called eta and hinin, those whose professions broke the taboos of Buddhism.
 Eta were butchers, tanners and undertakers.
 Hinin served as town guards, street cleaners, and executioners.
 Other outsiders included the beggars, entertainers, and prostitutes.
 The word eta literally translates to "filthy" and hinin to "non-humans", a thorough reflection of the attitude held by other classes that the eta and hinin were not even people.

 Hinin were only allowed inside a special quarter of the city.
 Other persecution of the hinin included disallowing them from wearing robes longer than knee-length and the wearing of hats.
 Sometimes eta villages were not even printed on official maps.
 A sub-class of hinin who were born into their social class had no option of mobility to a different social class whereas the other class of hinin who had lost their previous class status could be reinstated in Japanese society.